A young person affected by anorexia has not made a lifestyle choice, but is very ill

 Anorexia may start with dieting or doing lots of exercise which can spiral out of control.
 This may be linked to a time of stress or change.

 Young people affected by anorexia have a real fear of gaining weight; even when they are underweight or malnourished.
 They often have worries about their body image, their body shape or size, or the way they look.
-The person’s self-worth can become totally defined by the way they think they look.
+Anorexia may result in a young person experiencing a sense of control over body weight and shape.

 As a result, young people with anorexia eat very little, if at all, and can become dangerously underweight or lose a significant amount of weight in a short period of time.
 Many young people affected by anorexia restrict their food intake by dieting and doing lots of exercising.
 These young people can become preoccupied by calorie counting or fixated with trying to eat as little as possible and avoiding of certain foods.